 The insurance carrier will coordinate a meeting with a medical professional.
 The meeting usually takes 30 minutes or less to gather blood and urine samples.
 You will also have your blood pressure, pulse, and heart rate recorded.

 Tips like those below will help you better prepare for the life insurance application.
-Plus, if you follow our advice, you will be in a better position to secure the best rating class (and premium) possible.
+Plus, if you follow my advice, you will be in a better position to secure the best rate class (and premium) possible.